 Topic Overview Ancient Greece - birthplace of Western Civilisation and democracy.
 This unit unpacks myths and legends such as The Odyssey, Perseus and Medusa and the Gods of Greece, as well as how the Ancient Greeks lived.
-It also explores Sparta and Athens, with a focus on women, and warfare, in particular, the Persian wars.
+It also explores Sparta and Athens, with a focus on women, and warfare- the Persian wars.
 Secondly, Roman daily life will be studied, including the bloodthirsty gladiator games and the terrible reality of slavery.
-Finally, the decay that was overseen by the empire's insane and cruel emperors such as Caligula and Augustus.
+Finally, the decay which was overseen by by the empire's insane and cruel emperors such as Caligula and Nero will be considered through examining documentaries.
+Did you know Caligula was one of the cruelest men in History?
 Content/Skills Greece: Gods, Heroes and Monsters - A look at Greek Mythology.
 Examples include Medusa and Perseus: Helen of Troy, The voyage of Odysseus and other famous myths from Ancient Greece and Rome.
 Who were the gods of Olympus- Zeus, Poseidon, Athena?
 What were their myths, and how did the Greeks worship them?
 Athens and Sparta - Relationships and daily life- What was life like for a woman in Ancient Athens?
 What was it like to be a Spartan boy, where your whole life revolved around training for war?
 Persian Wars: Thermopylae- the Spartan 300!
 Clash of the titans, a David and Goliath struggle between tiny Greece and the mighty Persian empire.
 Rome: Feasts, games, and slaves - Enjoy a real Roman feast, prepare to be sold at an auction as a slave, and dare to imagine what it would be like to fight to the death in the arena.
 Daily life in Rome- what was it like to live in the world's first megacity with a million people?
 Studies of personalities in history: Mad and Bad Roman Emperors of the first century AD; Meet "Scaredy Cat" Tiberius, Caligula, and Nero- three members of the Julio - Claudian dynasty, who will be examined for their cruelty and madness!
 Skills The study of History improves your ability to form an argument, think critically, and analyse information.
+It also improves your literacy skills.
 Assessment Students will complete a range of assessment pieces including: Film Review and Documentaries- including "Clash of the Titans" and "Clash of the Gods-Odysseus" Empathy - Creative writing stories Research Poster Source Analysis